End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 Basic Turnip setup

-By default, the request test helpers like post 'url' are not available in the step definitions (feature type tests); fortunately, we can always include the right mixin:
+By default, the request test helpers like post 'url' are not available in the step definitions (feature type tests).
+Fortunately, we can include the necessary mixin:

 # spec/turnip_helper.rb